 - Persons who have been disbarred from the practice of law or who have resigned pending disciplinary proceedings shall not be eligible to apply for a period of 5 years from the date of disbarment or 3 years from the date of resignation or such longer period as is set for readmission by the jurisdictional authority.

-- Persons who have been suspended for disciplinary reasons from the practice of law in a foreign jurisdiction shall not be eligible to apply until expiration of the period of suspension.
+- Persons who have been suspended for disciplinary reasons from the practice of law in a foreign jurisdiction are not eligible to apply until expiration of the period of suspension.
+If the person’s suspension occurred in the person’s home state, then the person is not eligible to apply for admission to The Florida Bar until the person is reinstated to the practice of law in the person’s home state.
+See rule 2-13.2.

 - Persons who have been convicted of a felony shall not be eligible to apply until the person’s civil rights have been restored.